7 Linking databases

 of 2017-12-31

-(Compustat leaves these missing), it seems difficult to view the market reaction on rdq
+(Compustat leaves these missing).
+However, it seems inappropriate to view the market reaction on rdq

 (2018-02-26